Sense about Science ? equipping people to make sense of science and evidence

 Diana Garnham is Chief Executive of the Science Council.
 She was previously Chief Executive of the Association of Medical Research Charities.
 She is involved in a wide range of other committees and advisory groups within higher education, health and science and the voluntary sector.
 She has written for both science and general publications on subjects as diverse as the national lottery, public debate and engagement in medical science and the management of intellectual property.
 Her academic background is in politics and international affairs.

 Professor Robin Lovell-Badge

 Robin Lovell-Badge obtained his PhD in Embryology at University College London in 1978.
 After postdoctoral research in Cambridge and Paris, he established his independent laboratory in 1982 at the MRC Mammalian Development Unit, UCL.
 In 1988 he moved to the MRC National Institute for Medical Research, becoming Head of Division in 1993.
 He has had long-standing interests in the biology of stem cells, in how genes work in the context of embryo development, and how decisions of cell fate are made.
 His current research is on sex determination, development of the nervous system, and the biology of stem cells within the early embryo, the CNS and the pituitary.
-He is an Honorary Professor at UCL, a Distinguished Visiting Professor at the University of Hong Hong, President of the Institute of Animal Technology, and serves on several advisory committees.
+He is an Honorary Professor at UCL, a Distinguished Visiting Professor at the University of Hong Kong, President of the Institute of Animal Technology, and serves on several advisory committees.
 He is also active in both public engagement and policy work, notably around stem cells, genetics, human embryo and animal research, and the way science is regulated and disseminated.

 Mr Nick Ross